 Presidential primary elections in the United States Democratic and Republican Parties are open to inhabitants of the U.S. Virgin Islands.
 The Democratic Party of the Virgin Islands, the Independent Citizens Movement, and the Republican Party of the Virgin Islands are the three largest political parties in the US Virgin Islands.
 Independent candidates are also a viable option.

 The U.S. Virgin Islands elect a representative to Congress for their district at large.
 As a result of their election, elected delegates are eligible to vote in committee but are not allowed to vote on the floor.
 There is currently a Democrat delegate in the House of Representatives, Stacey Plaskett, serving in her first term.
-There are no US senators in the US Virgin Islands as there are in other territories.
+There are no US senators in the US Virgin Islands as in other territories.

 Each of the Virgin Islands’ three districts has a two-year term for a total of fifteen elected senators—seven each for the districts of St. Croix (the island’s capital), Saint Thomas (the second-largest city), and Saint John (the capital).
 They may serve an unlimited number of terms.
 Since 1970, the territory of the U.S. Virgin Islands has had an elected governor every four years.